anirudhkhatry/anirudhkhatry-website/content/posts/MakingTech2KeysAway/index.md

 My journey with program synthesis led me to a new home, the PROSE team, led by Dr. Sumit Gulwani, inventor of FlashFill and recent Max-Planck Humboldt medal awardee, where I currently work as a research fellow with everyone on the team employing neuro-symbolic approaches to improve intent understanding, where I’m primarily advised by Dr. Mohammad Raza.
 The PROSE team at Microsoft works on state-of-the-art methods to improve user experience in Microsoft products, driven by interdisciplinary research and customer connection.

 In conclusion, your excitement about a particular topic as early as your school days and your passion for learning can lead you to a setting where you can make valuable contributions to advance that frontier.
-My time here just makes me ecstatic about the advances to come and me being a part of this experience, making technology more accessible, Ctrl+E-ing all the way!
+My time here just makes me ecstatic about the advances to come and me being a part of this experience, making technology more accessible,

----
+__Ctrl+E-ing all the way__!